 Ask the driver about history, diagnosis, and treatment of musculoskeletal conditions, such as rheumatic, arthritic, orthopedic, and neuromuscular diseases.
 Does the diagnosis indicate that the driver is at risk for sudden, incapacitating episodes of muscle weakness, ataxia, paresthesia, hypotonia, or pain?
 Does the diagnosis indicate a degenerative process that over time will restrict movements and eventually interfere with the ability to safely operate a CMV?

-NOTE: In addition to driving, CMV driver duties include such rigorous activity as coupling and uncoupling trailers, loading and unloading trailers, inspecting the vehicle, lifting, installing tire chains, climbing ladders, getting in and out of the cab, etc. Musculoskeletal diseases may adversely impact the CMV driver’s muscle strength and agility needed to perform these nondriving tasks.

 Shortness of breath (SOB)

 Ask what activities precipitate the episodes, nature, and characteristics of SOB.
 Does the driver experience SOB only with exertion or also when at rest?

-NOTE: According to guidelines, many drivers may experience SOB while performing the nondriving aspects of their work (e.g., loading and unloading, etc.).
-However, most commercial drivers are not short of breath while driving their vehicles.
-SOB while driving should trigger a more detailed evaluation of the driver that can include consulting with an appropriate medical specialist.

 Health History (Column 2) — Overview